 1. Start with a core group of committed dog park activists.

-Talk with a half dozen other individuals who are concerned about the lack of off-leash spaces.
+Talk with a half dozen other individuals who are concerned about a lack of off-leash spaces.
 These may be people you already know, or you may want to put a notice in the local paper.
-This group may form a park association and will be responsible for meeting with public officials, making presentations, maintaining the park and defusing any problems that arise.
+This group may form a park association and will be responsible for meeting with public officials, making presentations, maintaining the park and addressing any issues that arise.

 2. Hold a public meeting.